iamshivanshyadav/Mental-awreness-project/README.md

-How to open
+How to open:
 Download the files.
 And open the index.html file in the folder.

-Motive
+Motive:
 This website is created to aware people about mental health and help them if they are suffering from it.

-Languages And Platform used
+Languages And Platform used:
 We have used HTML and CSS to make the website.
 Platform used is Visual studio code.
 Further we have upload the website with help of google firebase.

-Link for Website
+Link for Website:
 https://mentalawareness-by-smct2.web.app/

-Contributers
+Contributers:
 1.Shivansh Yadav
 2.Abhisurendra Prajapati
 3.Jahnvi Chauhan